MRoc/redux-min-shortcuts/README.md

 ## Example 1

-Example using hooks binding Undo/Redo to Ctrl+Z/Ctrl+Y for `redux-undo` package:
+Example using hooks binding Undo/Redo to Ctrl+Z/Ctrl+Y for `redux-undo` package.
+All required is to call `useGlobalShortcuts` with a list of shortcuts-to-action-creators array:

 ```
 import { useGlobalShortcuts } from "redux-min-shortcuts";